jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/21-iran.md

-+++
+---
-title= "Iran (Tienchu)"
+title: "Iran (Tienchu)"
-heading= "Chapter 21"
+heading: "Chapter 21"
+date: 2022-01-04
-description= "Iran (Tienchu) is under Iraq.
-All its rulers are selected by Iraqis." author= "Chau Ju Kua" image= "/flags/ir.png" linkb= "/research/chau-ju-kua/chun-fan-chi/20-baghdad" linkbtext= "Baghdad" linkf= "/research/chau-ju-kua/chun-fan-chi/22-arabs" linkftext= "Arabs" date = "2022-01-18"
+description: "Iran (Tienchu) is under Iraq.
+All its rulers are selected by Iraqis"
-+++
+image: "/flags/ir.png"
+author: "Chau Ju Kua"
+---

 Iran (Tienchu) is under Iraq.
 All its rulers are selected by Iraqis.